 We have done it and are continuing to do it to ourselves.
-Who said, “All have sinned and fall short of the glory of God” (Ro.3:23)?
+Who said, “All have sinned and fall short of the glory of God” (Romans 3:23)?
 Was it God or was it Paul?
 What was Paul’s opinion of himself?
-It was dung (Phil.3:8).
-He felt that there was nothing good in him (Ro.7:18).
+It was dung (Philippians 3:8).
+He felt that there was nothing good in him (Romans 7:18).
 What was God’s opinion?
 Man was good, made in God’s image, and can act like a god.
-He can manage the world.
+Man can manage the world.
 To Jesus, man was worth more than the whole world.
 Who is making us so bad that we are no longer worth saving?
 Why then did God send His Son to show us how we can manage in this world?
 He will not do what we can do for ourselves.
 We must stop piling our crosses on others.
 For Easter, to become a reality for us; we, too, must bear our cross that requires the highest sacrifice for what we believe.
 Easter is not some ship we have already boarded and are waiting for Captain Jesus to return and take us to His planet.
-It is not death, that we must conquer; but, the very life we live.
+It is not death, that we must conquer, but it is the very life we live.
 Will we be able to say, “It is finished?”